- Created in Throat

 Sometimes, simple diet changes are all that is needed to prevent aspiration.
 Other cases may need swallowing therapy.
 During therapy, exercises for swallowing strengthen and coordinate the muscles used in swallowing.
 Some swallowing problems may need surgery.
 Unfortunately, in certain situations, swallowing is so difficult or unsafe that a person cannot take in any food or drink by mouth.
 Then, interventions like a stomach feeding tube can supply food and fluids.
 In these situations, your doctor(s) and clinical team will work to help you find treatment(s) to regain a safe, effective swallow.

 If you have any questions or concerns about suspected aspiration for you or a loved one, please find a nearby ENT specialist for consultation.

 What Questions Should I Ask My Doctor?

-- What are the best treatment options for me and my form of SD?
+- What are the tests for my swallowing problem?

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.